 But then it comes the reality.

 Well, to begin with, there’s the obstacle to get familiar with the discipline and all it takes to get good at it.
-But even in the best case scenario, the idea of approaching photography today starting from a Winogrand’s perspective is not exactly an easy task.
+But even in the best-case scenario, the idea of approaching photography today starting from a Winogrand’s perspective is not exactly an easy task.

-The society has drastically changed, and so people’s behavior.
+Society has drastically changed, and so people’s behavior.
 The presence of our body, its gestures, has been transformed by our habits.
 If we go out and walk the streets what we see is mostly people looking at their phones.

-The thing is, the digital life has become so pervasive that now affects a good amount of our time as well as a good amount of what we do and how we do it.
-The multitude of tools that we were used to employ now lives captured within the same object, a smartphone.
+The thing is, digital life has become so pervasive that now affects a good amount of our time as well as a good amount of what we do and how we do it.
+The multitude of tools that we were used to employing now lives captured within the same object, a smartphone.
 And this only until the experience will become one thing with our very body through implants and new surgical discoveries.

 I’m not saying is not possible to stumble upon situations similar to those from 30-40 years ago where there’s some real interaction between people and not just random guys staring at their screens, but it has definitely gotten less common.
-We shouldn’t stop looking for situations where human interaction is the fulcrum, being aware, though, that we need to workaround the problem whenever the coveted situation doesn’t happen, otherwise we’re stuck.
+We shouldn’t stop looking for situations where human interaction is the fulcrum, being aware, though, that we need to work around the problem whenever the coveted situation doesn’t happen, otherwise we’re stuck.